This burger doesn’t require land or fresh water to produce: It’s made with kelp

 Kelp and mushrooms have this “umami bomb taste,” she says, “and it’s really satiating in the way that meat is.”
 (The company assures there’s no fishy taste.)
 “I think that the kelp burger is going to have a special place in the market in between a fake meat burger and your boring old veggie burger.”

-She’s also hoping it’ll appeal to people who might want a healthier burger alternative, made of more whole foods. (“Our Kelp Burger is made in Maine with love—not in [a] lab,” the website reads.)
+She’s also hoping it’ll appeal to people who might want a healthier burger alternative, made of more whole foods. (“Our Kelp Burger is made in Maine with love—not in [a] lab,” says the burger’s order page, which is technically still a “secret pre-launch,” so you can’t find it directly from the company’s website.)
 The Impossible burger has 14 grams of fat, 8 of which are saturated fat, and the Beyond Burger has 18 grams of fat, 5 of which are saturated fat (though Beyond did recently announce a healthier version of its faux burger).
 Akua’s kelp burger contains 14 grams of fat, but zero saturated fat.

 Akua says its kelp jerky is carbon negative, but Boyd Myers doesn’t yet know how the kelp burgers compare in terms of carbon footprint.
 Kelp alone, she says, “is like drawing carbon out of the sea.”
 (It’s the production of the burger’s other ingredients that may increase emissions.)
 In 2019, Akua used 40,000 pounds of ocean-farmed kelp for its jerky, pulling 2,000 pounds of carbon from the ocean; Boyd Myers has previously estimated that by its fifth year in business, the company’s kelp jerky will sequester 1 million pounds of carbon.